janis-jenny/To-Do-List/README.md

 5. Run `npm install` to get all the dependencies.
 6. If you want to run the development mode run: `npm run dev`.
 7. Run `npm run watch` to run webpack build in watch mode.

+## 📏 Running test

+1. On the terminal navigate to the project directory using `cd TODO-LIST-JS/`.
+2. Run the test with: `npm test`.